Mfigueira/react-pics/README.md

-# React Seasons
+# React Pics

 ## What is this?

 This is simple project I made with CRA to practice React concepts.
-It uses the Geolocation API to fetch the user's location and determine with the current month if the user is in Winter or Summer season.
+It uses the Unsplash API to fetch images based on a user's input and creates a grid layout with the first 10 images using Ref DOM access.

 Based on lectures from Stephen Grider's React course.